Landmark national security trial opens in Hong Kong for prominent publisher Jimmy Lai

 Last year, six former Apple Daily executives entered guilty pleas to collusion charges, admitting to the court they conspired with Lai to call for sanctions or other hostile activities against Hong Kong or China.
 They were convicted and await sentencing behind bars.

-Some of the former executives, alongside two others who also pleaded guilty to collusion charges, are expected to testify as witnesses for the prosecution of Lai.
+Some of the former executives, alongside two others who also pleaded guilty to collusion charges, were expected to testify as witnesses for the prosecution of Lai.

 Outside the court building, there was a heavy police presence.
-Dozens of residents queued up to attend the hearing hours before its start.
+Dozens of residents lined up to attend the hearing hours before it started.

-Jolly Chung, 29, was among the first in the line, saying she would try to get in to observe the proceedings whenever she can.
+Jolly Chung, 29, was among the first in the line, saying she would try to get in to observe the proceedings whenever she could.

 "As a Hong Konger, I want to witness this, even though I know he will lose," she said.